wesleyegberto/java-new-features/java-26/README.md

 ## Features

+* **Ahead-of-Time Object Caching with Any GC**
+    * enhance the AOT cache (improves startup and warmup time) to be used with any GC
+    * this is done by making possibl to load cached objects sequentially into memory
+        * using a GC-agnostic format
+        * previously the objects were mapped into memory using GC-specific format (bitwise heap format)
+    * main goal is to allow all GC to work with AOT cache introduced by Project Leyden
+        * this step will be optional though
+    * the challenge is how to handle object references, because it depends on each GC and its policies
+    * to achieve this the AOT cache will use logical indices in a streaming format to store the objects references
+    * we can use the parameter `-XX:+AOTStreamableObjects` to create a cache in a GC-agnostic format
 * **HTTP/3 for the HTTP Client API**
     * added support for HTTP/3 in the HTTP Client API
     * HTTP/3 was standardized in 2022